Fletcher Tabuteau: Coalition Government, 2017–2020

 Following the formation of a coalition government consisting of Labour, New Zealand First, and the Greens, Tabuteau was appointed as the Parliamentary Under-Secretary to the Minister of Foreign Affairs Winston Peters and the Minister for Regional Economic Development Shane Jones.
 He later gained further appointment as Parliamentary Under-Secretary to the Minister of Disarmament and Arms Control when that ministerial position was re-created (and assigned to Peters) in May 2018.
 As the coalition government had no associate ministers in the foreign affairs portfolio, Tabuteau's role included deputising for Peters as required.
 He also had delegated responsibility for the New Zealand Agency for International Development programme and supporting the delivery of regional economic action plans.

 In addition to his roles in the executive government, Tabuteau was additionally his party's spokesperson for commerce, energy, insurance, revenue, superannuation and tourism and associate spokesperson for finance; the deputy chair of parliament's finance and expenditure committee; and, during the initial COVID-19 pandemic in New Zealand, a member of the epidemic response committee.

 A second member's bill in Tabuteau's name, the KiwiFund Bill, was introduced in December 2017 and passed its first reading in February 2018.
 The Bill would have established an independent working group with the objective to set up a government-owned and operated KiwiSaver provider.
 However, it was withdrawn in August 2018 after the economic development, science and innovation committee recommended that the bill not be passed.

 He succeeded Ron Mark as deputy leader of New Zealand First on 27 February 2018.
 He resigned that position in 2020 after the party's defeat in the 2020 New Zealand general election.
 Tabuteau unsuccessfully contested the Rotorua electorate for the sixth time, coming in fourth place.
 He and his fellow New Zealand First MPs lost their seats after the party's vote dropped to 2.6%, below the five percent threshold needed to enter Parliament.

+Tabuteau has remained associated with New Zealand First, such as attending its 2022 party convention, co-emceeing the party's 30th birthday event in 2023, and training new NZ First MPs who will enter Parliament in 2023.

 Post-parliamentary career

 In March 2021, Tabuteau began working for Rotorua District Council in a part-time economic development role.
 In July 2021, Tabuteau announced that he would be a candidate for the Rotorua mayoralty at the 2022 local elections, following the incumbent Steve Chadwick's decision not to stand again.
 He continued in his council role until January 2022.
 At the October 2022 elections, he gained the second-highest number of votes after Tania Tapsell.

+In November 2023, Tabuteau joined lobbying company Capital as a director.
+The October 2023 general election put New Zealand First in a position to become part of the government, and Tabuteau said that his history with New Zealand First was significant to his hiring.
+In 2024, the government appointed Tabuteau as chair of the New Zealand Māori Arts and Crafts Institute Board.